 English Proficiency in Iceland

-Iceland boasts an impressively high English proficiency rate, with over 90% of its population speaking fluent English.
-This remarkable figure positions Iceland among the top non-native English-speaking countries globally.
-English is widely spoken throughout the country, particularly in the capital city of Iceland, and other major tourist areas.
+Iceland boasts an impressively high English proficiency rate, with over 90% of its population able to communicate comfortably in English.
+This positions the country among the top non‑native English‑speaking nations worldwide and makes it one of the easiest destinations in Europe for English speakers.
+English in Iceland is especially common in the capital city of Iceland, and in major tourist hubs around the Ring Road.

 Where is English spoken in Iceland?

 In Reykjavik and other tourist hotspots, you’ll find English spoken almost everywhere.
-English-speaking tourists are warmly welcomed by Icelandic locals, who are known for their hospitality and friendliness.
-From restaurants and hotels to tour guides and shops, communicating in English is typically effortless.
+English‑speaking tourists are warmly welcomed by Icelandic locals, who are known for their hospitality and friendliness.
+From restaurants and hotels to tour guides and shops, using English while traveling in Iceland is typically effortless.

 The tourism industry in Iceland is highly attuned to the needs of English‑speaking visitors.
 For instance: